 Approximately 22 percent of the land within the Isabella Reservation is forested.
 The Michigan DNR Gladwin Forest Management Unit is responsible for managing the state forest within Isabella and Arenac counties, as well as five other counties.
 Within the Isabella Reservation, the Gladwin Forest Management Unit is responsible for 2,300 acres of state forest near Denver Township (Jason Hartman, Unit Manager, Gladwin Forest Management Unit, personal communication, May 15, 2012).
 The remaining forested lands are privately-owned.
-MDNR and MDEQ have put forth BMP guidelines for state managed and privately-owned forest lands/operations, found in the document entitled Sustainable Soil and Water Quality Practices on Forest Lands (MDNR and MDEQ 2009).
+Michigan Department of Natural Resources (MDNR) and MDEQ have put forth BMP guidelines for state managed and privately-owned forest lands/operations, found in the document entitled Sustainable Soil and Water Quality Practices on Forest Lands (MDNR and MDEQ 2009).